DSC-Flutter-PU/Project-App/README.md

 4. Push the code, and create a Pull Request.
 5. Your code will be merged shortly.

+Your code might show failing on the Actions, this might be mainly due to the commit having no tag, No problemo, it will be fixed

 > Please choose a task among the following to fix
 ## Tasks